uncode1/nvcfund-2.0.0-R/docs/operations/TROUBLESHOOTING_MANUAL.md

 Use browser developer tools to inspect these headers when debugging routing issues.

+## Data Integrity and System Stability

+To prevent data loss or corruption, the platform is built with several safeguards.

+### 1. Atomic Database Transactions

+All database operations within a single API request are handled within a transaction.
+This ensures that a series of related changes either all succeed or all fail together, preventing partially updated or inconsistent data.

+### 2. Automatic Rollback on Error

+If an unhandled error occurs during a request (resulting in a 500-level error), the system automatically performs a **database rollback**.
+This cancels any database changes made during that failed request, ensuring the database remains in a clean, consistent state.
+This is a critical safeguard against data corruption from unexpected failures.

+### 3. Database Migrations

+Schema changes are managed through a migration system.
+This ensures that database structure changes are applied consistently and safely, preserving existing data.

 ## Log Categories and Locations

 ### Application Logs